wallarm/product-documentation/docs/latest/installation/nginx-native-node-internals.md

 </div>

-## Native node
+## Native Node

-The native node does not rely on NGINX.
+The Native Node does not rely on NGINX.
 It was developed for environments where NGINX is not required or where a more lightweight and platform-agnostic solution is preferred.

-The following artifacts are available for deploying the native node:
+The following artifacts are available for deploying the Native Node:

 * [All-in-one installer](native-node/all-in-one.md)
 * [Helm chart](native-node/helm-chart.md)

-Find your **use case below** and deploy the native node in the appropriate form-factor.
+Find your **use case below** and deploy the Native Node in the appropriate form-factor.

 ### Connectors

 API deployment can be done in various ways, including utilizing external tools such as Azion Edge, Akamai Edge, Mulesoft, Apigee, and CloudFront.
 If you are looking for a way to secure these APIs with Wallarm, we offer a solution in the form of ["connectors"](connectors/overview.md) specifically designed for such cases.

-The native node works with the following platforms with no limitations:
+The Native Node works with the following platforms with no limitations:

 <div class="do-section">
     <div class="do-main">